Amid deportation dispute, Trump and courts square off on who has last word

 On Thursday, a panel of federal appeals court judges denied a government request to pause her efforts pending an appeal.

-“The government asserts that Ábrego García is a terrorist and a member of MS-13.
+“The government asserts that Abrego Garcia is a terrorist and a member of MS-13.
 Perhaps, but perhaps not.
 Regardless, he is still entitled to due process,” the judges wrote.

 “Willful disregard” of a court order